 If you are on the ball, keep an eye out for any new skills your child may develop.
 Let them know that it’s okay to try new things.
 It’s never too late to learn something new.

 You’re never done – be prepared to always have a task in front of you

 It’s not that there is work that needs to be done all the time, but rather that you need to be prepared for the fact that every moment of the day may bring a new challenge.
-It’s important to always think ahead and stay busy so you don’t become overwhelmed.
+It’s important always to think ahead and stay busy, so you don’t become overwhelmed.